Sustainable Caregiving Resources Page

 Books

-The Art of Forgiveness, Lovingkindness, and Peace Practices for bringing healing, peace, and compassion into our daily lives.
-These practices offer simple ways to meet life’s challenges with acceptance and hope. |
+Practices for bringing healing, peace, and compassion into our daily lives.
+These practices offer simple ways to meet life’s challenges with acceptance and hope.

-Forgive for Good: A Proven Prescription for Health and Happiness A nine-step forgiveness method that makes it possible to move beyond being a victim to a life of improved health and contentment. |
+A nine-step forgiveness method that makes it possible to move beyond being a victim to a life of improved health and contentment.

-Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships (3rd edition) Nonviolent Communication provides a method to communicate needs efectively without accusation or blame. |
+Nonviolent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships (3rd edition)

-Love in the Time of Chronic Ilness Exploration of "how to fight the sickness - not each other". |
+Love in the Time of Chronic Illness: How to fight the illness, Not each other

 Handouts